Spotted barb: Distribution and habitat

 The species was previously thought to have a much wider native range in Southeast Asia, but it is now known that B. binotatus sensu stricto is restricted to the island of Java in Indonesia.
 All other descriptions of B. binotatus sensu lato in other areas of Southeast Asia are either mistaken identifications of similar species or undescribed taxa superficially similar to B. binotatus.

 Its native environment occurs from about sea level to above 2,000 m above sea level.
 It is commonly found below waterfalls in isolated mountain streams and on small islands inhabited by few other freshwater fish.
 It inhabits medium to large rivers, stagnant water bodies.
 It is usually found in the middle to bottom depths of fairly shallow waters where it feeds on zooplankton, insect larvae and some vascular plants.
 They live in a tropical climate and prefer water with a 6.0 - 6.5 pH, a water hardness of 12.0 dGH, and a temperature range of 75–79 F.

 Reproduction

 An open water, substrate egg-scatter, the adult barbs will spawn around dawn.

 Importance to humans

-The spotted barb is of commercial importance in the aquarium trade and of minor importance in the fisheries industry.
+The spotted barb is popular among aquarium enthusiasts, as a fish that requires little care and easy to maintain.
+Additionally, it is also consumed in parts of East and Central Java.